Import a Spreadsheet Into Einstein Analytics

 - After you fill out the form, click Sign me up.
 A confirmation message appears.

-- When you receive the activation email, open it and click the link.
+- When you receive the activation email, open it and click Verify Account.

 - Complete your registration, and set your password and challenge question.

 Normally you'd export the spreadsheet to a CSV file, then import the file into Analytics as a dataset, but we've already created a CSV file for this project.
-Download the CSV file and save it to your computer.
+Click here – Download the CSV File – to get the file ready on your computer.

 To upload the CSV file to Analytics: